 Have you ever been to Japan in early Spring?
-If so, you will have noticed that almost everything seems to come with a shade of pink.
+If so, you will have noticed that almost everything seems to come in all shades of pink.
 Springtime here equals the bloom of the Cherry Blossom – and the whole country goes a bit crazy.
-It seems that everybody gets addicted to this ‘pink-spirited-season’ also called Cherry blossom, Sakura or Hanami season!
+It seems that everybody gets addicted to this ‘pink-spirited-season’, also called Cherry blossom, Sakura or Hanami season!

 Weeks prior newspapers and the national TV publish the expected blooming peak!
 Rain, colder or warmer weather can put it all off by a few days; throwing carefully made up plans for picnics, get-togethers and travels off schedule.

-Everywhere you look people are delighted by those little, fragile, pink flowers.
+People are delighted by those little, fragile, pink flowers, everywhere!

-Areas under the trees are reserved by mats as from the early morning, people squeeze as tight as possible in picnic areas, getting cozy with the next-door-picnic-mat.
 Drinks, snacks and food are available in various shades of pink.
-And whether you like it or not, you get sucked into it, there is no escape!
+And whether you like it or not, you get sucked into all of it, there is no escape!

-All this can be seen as totally crazy, and at times I have to agree with my kids when they say so.
+At times I have to agree with my kids when they say this is just crazy.
 But as I ventured out this year for a walk amongst the Cherry Blossom trees, I took a different viewpoint.